SidecarCX/sidecarcx/README.md

 # Sidecar CX Communities Repository

 This repository is to be used by our customers for any feature discussions, bug reports, or general questions where our community can also help answer.
+Feel free to drop a feature request or bug report [here](https://github.com/SidecarCX/sidecarcx/issues).

 Visit [our website](https://www.sidecarcx.com/) for more information about the product and additional help docs.